Chrysler New Yorker: 1994–1996

 The final generation of the New Yorker continued with front-wheel drive on an elongated version of the new Chrysler LH platform and was shown at the 1992 North American International Auto Show in Detroit.
 It was released in May 1993 along with the nearly identical Chrysler LHS as an early 1994 model, six months after the original LH cars: the Chrysler Concorde, Dodge Intrepid, and Eagle Vision, were introduced.
 The New Yorker came standard with the 3.5 L EGE which produced 214 hp.
 Chrysler gave the New Yorker a more "traditional American" luxury image, and the LHS a more European performance image (as was done with the Eagle Vision).
 Little separated New Yorker from LHS in appearance, with New Yorker's chrome hood trim, body-color cladding, standard chrome wheel covers, and 15-inch wheels, column shifter and front bench seat, being the only noticeable differences.
 An option provided for 16-inch wheels and a firmer suspension type ("touring suspension").
 This option eliminated the technical differences between the New Yorker and LHS.
 LHS came with almost all of New Yorker's optional features as standard equipment and featured the firmer tuned suspension, to go with its more European image.
+This model was also officially sold by Chrysler in Europe.

 During the 1994 model run, various changes were made to the New Yorker.
 On the outside, New Yorker was switched to new accent-color body cladding, whereas LHS received body-color cladding.
 This change aligned New Yorker with the Chrysler Concorde which also had accent-color cladding.
 The 16-inch wheels became standard.
 Likewise, the touring suspension option available on early 1994 New Yorker models was discontinued, leaving only "ride-tuned" suspension.
 This resulted in a permanent technical difference with LHS.

 For 1995, the New Yorker received Chrysler's revived blue ribbon logo (which was last used in the 1950s) on its grille, which replaced the Pentastar that had been used on models beginning in 1980.

 The 1996 model featured additional sound insulation and revised structural engineering to give it a quieter ride.
 A new built-in transmitter replaced the remote garage door opener.
 The antenna was now integrated into the rear window.
 Due to similarities between the New Yorker and LHS, and the LHS's strong sales, the New Yorker name was dropped after a short 1996 production run.
 Despite being far more contemporary and monochromatic in design compared to previous models, the traditional New Yorker with its two-tone cladding and chrome trim still did not follow the modern, monochromatic styling trend of the division's other vehicles in 1996.